AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_exposurecontrasttransform.rst

    .. py:method:: ExposureContrastTransform.isContrastDynamic(self: PyOpenColorIO.ExposureContrastTransform) -> bool
       :module: PyOpenColorIO

+      Contrast can be made dynamic so the value can be changed through the CPU or GPU processor, but if there are several :ref:`ExposureContrastTransform` only one can have a dynamic contrast.

    .. py:method:: ExposureContrastTransform.isExposureDynamic(self: PyOpenColorIO.ExposureContrastTransform) -> bool
       :module: PyOpenColorIO

+      Exposure can be made dynamic so the value can be changed through the CPU or GPU processor, but if there are several :ref:`ExposureContrastTransform` only one can have a dynamic exposure.

    .. py:method:: ExposureContrastTransform.isGammaDynamic(self: PyOpenColorIO.ExposureContrastTransform) -> bool
       :module: PyOpenColorIO

+      Gamma can be made dynamic so the value can be changed through the CPU or GPU processor, but if there are several :ref:`ExposureContrastTransform` only one can have a dynamic gamma.

    .. py:method:: ExposureContrastTransform.makeContrastDynamic(self: PyOpenColorIO.ExposureContrastTransform) -> None